 “This is a very, very lucrative area of practice for them (the plaintiffs bar),” he said.

-Cordray, a former Ohio attorney general, said businesses use these mandatory arbitration clauses to avoid being held
+Cordray, a former Ohio attorney general, said businesses use these mandatory arbitration clauses to avoid being held “directly accountable” for their actions.

-“Indeed, the study found that class actions supplement government enforcement actions and seldom overlap with them,”
+“Indeed, the study found that class actions supplement government enforcement actions and seldom overlap with them,” he said.

 “And several state attorneys general have told us they favor limitations on arbitration clauses because their enforcement resources are also limited.”